amplication/bookstore-blog/README.md

 As this desired state is off declarative nature, it points to a specific/static version of that application.
 Which has great advantages, namely the fact that it makes it easy to roll back to a previous state, audit changes before they are made and maintain a reproducible setup.
 But how do we move to a newer version of an application without the need for manual version adjustments?

-This is where Argo CD Image Updater comes in, it will verify if a more recent version of a container image is available, subsequently triggers the necessary updates of the applicable Kubernetes resources and optionally reflects these changes in the assosciated version control.
+This is where Argo CD Image Updater comes in, it will verify if a more recent version of a container image is available, subsequently triggers the necessary updates of the applicable Kubernetes resources and optionally reflects these changes in the associated version control.

 ## overview: